 (1) There are serious health conditions that are either overlooked or dismissed.
-Examples of diseases that are seldom diagnosed are: yeast and mold infections; parasitic infections in the plasma as well as various organs of the body; side effects of exposure to radiation, contaminants in vaccines, components in pharmaceutical medicines, drinking water, and food.
-In addition, there are highly mysterious factors affecting health such as proximity to microwave towers, use of Wi-Fi devices such as cell phones, consumption of genetically modified food, and inhalation of particulates from chemtrails.
+Examples of diseases that are seldom diagnosed are: parasitic infections in the plasma, blood cells, as well as various organs of the body; yeast and mold infections; side effects of exposure to radiation, contaminants in vaccines, components in pharmaceutical medicines, drinking water, and food.
+In addition, there are factors affecting health such as proximity to microwave towers, use of Wi-Fi devices such as cell phones, consumption of genetically modified food, and inhalation as well as ingestion of particulates from chemtrails.

 (2) There are also diseases that are underestimated such as Lyme disease.
-The assumption that a course of antibiotics will cure the disease is obviously false, and people often suffer enormously before even finding a doctor to run the proper tests that make diagnosis possible.
+The assumption that a course of antibiotics will cure the disease is obviously false, and people often suffer enormously before even finding a doctor to run the tests that make diagnosis possible.
 Patients tend to experience many complications before finally finding the help needed.
-Morgellon’s disease is usually labeled delusional parasitosis but it is obviously a real condition with very serious consequences.

 In order to address these and other conditions, the Institute’s work will be divided between research and clinical assessment and treatment, this through close affiliation with a holistic treatment residential clinic that is independently owned and operated.
 The emphasis will be on use of herbal and alchemical remedies, and the main methods of assessment will involve various non-invasive tests of the blood though very thorough medical histories will always be required.

-It is impossible to provide natural treatments for patients without access to high quality herbs.
-Over the short-term, the needs can be covered by imports, but longer-term, it is essential that there is a world class laboratory with all the individual herbs and formulas required.
-To meet this need, the Institute is prepared to invest in medicinal herb collection, cultivation, and processing.
-Some herbs can be consciously wildcrafted from the Amazon Jungle or Andean Mountains.
-Others can be grown on medicinal herb farms.
+Because it is impossible to provide natural treatments for patients without access to high quality herbs, over the short-term, the needs can be met by imports; but longer-term, it is essential that there is a world class laboratory with all the individual herbs and formulas required.
+To meet this need, the Institute is prepared to sponsor medicinal herb collections, cultivation, and processing.
+Some herbs can be consciously wildcrafted from jungles or forests.
+Others can be grown on medicinal herb farms or in botanical gardens.
 We have been collaborating for years with organic farmers and permaculturists as well as specialists in biodiversity and sustainability.
-Working closely with farmers and wildcrafters creates important long-term relationships in which the food used in the clinic as well as the herbs grown all meet the highest standards of sustainability and ethical harvesting.
-In addition, we are supportive of biodiversity which in the short-term can be defined as the intention to develop international herb farms so that there are secondary and tertiary habitats for the herbs used in Ayurvedic and Chinese medicine.
-Included in all biodiversity efforts is at least some degree of seed banking and seed sharing.
+Working closely with farmers and wildcrafters creates important long-term relationships in which the food used in the clinic as well as the herbs grown all meet the highest standards of nutrient value, efficacy, and ecological trusteeship.

 Finally, an important part of the Institute’s long-term work involves information.
 Whatever is learned and deemed to be reliable will be shared using all the modern forms of communication including paper and digital publications, online distance learning, webinars and summits, public outreach, and internship programs.
 All work will be well organized, archived for posterity, and shared.